sporto/web-apps-with-elm-app/readme.md

 Foreman is a package that allows running several servers with one command.

-Install the necessary local node packages:
+Install the local node packages:

 ```
 npm install
 ```

 ## Running the application:

-In terminal run:

 ```
 nf start